 Protecting our drinking water source from contamination is the responsibility of all area residents.
 Please dispose of hazardous chemicals in the proper manner and report polluters to the appropriate authorities.
-Only by working together can we ensure an adequate safe supply of water for future generations.
+Only by working together can we ensure an adequate and safe supply of water for future generations.

 Our water system uses surface water drawn from two intakes in Lake Erie.
-For the purpose of source water assessments, in Ohio all surface waters are considered to be susceptible to contamination.
-By their nature, surface waters are accessible and can be readily contaminated by chemicals and pathogens, with relatively short travel time from source to intake.
+For the purpose of source water assessments, in Ohio, all surface waters are to be considered to be susceptible to contamination.
+By their nature, surface waters are accessible and can be readily contaminated by chemicals and pathogens with relatively short travel times from source to intake.

 In order to ensure that tap water is safe to drink, USEPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+FDA regulations establish limits for contamination in bottled water which must provide the same protection for public health.
 Although the City of Elyria's surface water intakes are located offshore in Lake Erie, the proximity of Beaver Creek and Martin's Run increases the susceptibility of the source water to contamination.

-The City of Elyria's drinking water source protection area is susceptible to contamination from municipal wastewater treatment discharges, air contamination deposition, runoff from residential, agricultural and urban areas, oil and gas production and transportation, leaking underground storage tanks and accidental releases and spills from rail and vehicular traffic as well as from commercial shipping and recreational boating.
+Based on information compiled for this assessment, the City of Elyria's drinking water source protection area is susceptible to immediate and future contamination from municipal wastewater treatment discharges, air contamination, deposition, runoff from residential, agricultural, and urban areas, oil and gas production, transportation, leaking underground storage tanks, accidental releases and spills from railcars and vehicular traffic as well as from commercial shipping operations and recreational boating.